tukue/grocery-microservices/README.md

 - Ensure the service is running and mapped to the correct port (see `docker-compose ps`).
 - If running inside Docker, make sure you are accessing the correct host port.
-- If you see a 404 or blank page for Swagger UI, try `/swagger-ui/index.html`.

 - If you get an empty reply from `/actuator/health`, check your security configuration to allow public access to actuator endpoints.
 - Check service logs with `docker logs <container-name>` for errors.